Inzhenerka/docs.getdbt.tech/website/snippets/_cloud-cli-relative-path.md

 - `/shared_macros` &mdash; Find the `shared_macros` folder in the root directory.

 To work around this limitation:
-- Use the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to support relative paths for this use case.
+- Use the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud), which supports relative paths for this use case.
 - If using a monorepo with multiple projects as subdirectories, use [private packages](/docs/build/packages#private-packages) or the [git clone method](/docs/build/packages#ssh-key-method-command-line-only) to share package across projects.
 - If using a monorepo with multiple projects as separate repositories, use [project dependencies](/docs/collaborate/govern/project-dependencies) to share the package across projects.
 - If using monorepo with single project, store the package in the same repository as the project.